emtpb/mca/docs/block_guide.rst

     $ pybabel update -i messages.pot -d mca/locales -l de -N

 Add any missing translation in the *messages.po* file.
+It is highly recommended to use gtranslator to edit the .po file.
 Finally compile the *messages.po* file which yields the file *messages.mo*::

     $ pybabel compile -d mca/locales -l de